bekzodturgunoff/Birthday-counter/README.md

-## 15 React-projects First one Birthday Counter
+## 15 React-projects First one Birthday Reminder